-A majority of the Bank's loan assets are loans to business owners of many types.
-The Bank makes commercial loans for purchases and refinances, equipment financing, accounts receivable and inventory financing and other purposes as required by the customer base.
+A majority of the Bank's loan assets are loans to farmers and business owners of many types, such as entrepreneurs, proprietors, professionals, partnerships, LLP's, LLC's and corporations.
+The Bank makes commercial and agricultural loans for purchases and refinances, equipment financing, accounts receivable and inventory financing and other purposes as required by the customer base.
+The assets financed are used within the business for its ongoing operation.
+Repayment of these kinds of loans generally comes from the cash flow of the business or the ongoing conversions of assets, such as accounts receivable and inventory, to cash.